dantswain/mix_eunit/README.md

 mix eunit foo* bar*
 ```

-The runner automatically adds \".erl\" to the patterns.
+The runner automatically adds ".erl" to the patterns.

 The following command line switch is also available: